WormsSpeedrunning/LiveSplit.WormsWMD/README.md

     - import from a URL

 ## Installation
-  1. Go to the [releases](https://github.com/stephanebruckert/LiveSplit.WormsWMD/releases/) page and download the `Worms-WMD-Autosplitter.zip` from the latest release
+  1. Go to the [releases](https://github.com/stephanebruckert/LiveSplit.WormsWMD/releases/) page and download the `Worms-WMD-Autosplitter-<version>.zip` from the latest release
   2. Extract the archive into your desired location
   3. Open up [LiveSplit](https://livesplit.org/)
   4. Right click on the timer